mihir0209/AI_engine/README.md

 - Use a production ASGI server (Gunicorn + Uvicorn)
 - Set up health checks and auto-restart

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes with tests
-4. Ensure all tests pass
-5. Submit a pull request

-### Code Standards

-- Follow PEP 8 style guidelines
-- Include docstrings for all public methods
-- Add unit tests for new features
-- Update documentation for changes

-## License

-MIT License - see LICENSE file for details.

 ## 📚 Documentation & Setup Guides

 - **[SETUP_GUIDE.md](SETUP_GUIDE.md)** - Complete setup guide for all use cases